What is Water Hardness & What Causes It?

 Hard Water Bad for Espresso Machines

-“I just want to say you guys make a great product and your strips have already saved many a customer’s machine.
+“I just want to say you guys make a great product and your strips have already saved many a customer’s machines.
 As for water quality, here is the deal.
 Some people swear that you need minerals in the water to get a good extraction and flavor from your coffee and that soft water ruins the flavor.
 That may or may not be true but in all honesty the amount of people I have met in real life that can taste the difference between a shot made with mineral water with high calcium (Arrowhead) and a shot made with distilled water is 0.

 A lot of people don’t realize that you can just remove the calcium carbonate without removing the other minerals.
 The water softener we sell only removes calcium carbonate but leaves in other minerals for taste.
 Most people just assume soft means R/O [reverse osmosis] water or distilled which is void of minerals.
 For the very small percentage of people that claim to be able to taste the difference and say don’t use soft water, my main argument is such.
 What tastes better, espresso made with soft water or no espresso at all because your valve is clogged with calcium?

-So, in my professional opinion water quality doesn’t really affect taste that much (if it does the people who can taste it are a small batch) what it affects is the performance and life span of your machine.
+So, in my professional opinion water quality doesn’t really affect the taste that much (if it does the people who can taste it are a small batch) what it affects is the performance and life span of your machine.
 That is why water is so important. ”

 In other words, don’t run hard water through the espresso machine because you will eventually destroy it!